 You will undertake two blocks of assessed school experience, one in the autumn term which is approximately seven weeks, and the second in the spring term lasting around thirteen weeks.
 During the placements, you will progress from participant observer, via support teacher and sharing teacher, to lead teacher.

-98% of our students gain employment within six months of graduating, according to the latest official national figures.
 The vast majority go into careers in teaching plus a number of our graduates go on to management and leadership roles within schools and other education settings, charity roles, policy advice, national assessment and curriculum development.

 At Roehampton, we can offer all new students the opportunity to live in accommodation on our beautiful parkland campus, including affordable and high-end options.